jaythequant/kucoin-cli/README.md

-# Welcome to Kucoin-Cli v0.0.9
+## Welcome to Kucoin-Cli v0.0.9
-## A data-science focused REST and Websocket Python Implementation
+### REST and Websocket API for popular KuCoin exchange built by a data scientist for data scientists